uvd540/asteroids-odin/README.md

 - `core:os`
 - Procedures in `core:fmt` that print to console (you can use `fmt.tprint` etc).

-## Ackknowledgements
+## Acknowledgements
-Thie repository helped me a bit with the initial setup and logger setup: https://github.com/Aronicu/Raylib-WASM
+This repository helped me with the initial emscripten and logger setup: https://github.com/Aronicu/Raylib-WASM